jasny/jquery.smartbanner/README.md

       force: null, // Choose 'ios', 'android' or 'windows'.
 Don't do a browser check, just always show this banner
       hideOnInstall: true, // Hide the banner after "VIEW" is clicked.
       layer: false, // Display as overlay layer or slide down the page
-      iOSUniversalApp: true // If the iOS App is a universal app for both iPad and iPhone, display Smart Banner to iPad users, too.
+      iOSUniversalApp: true, // If the iOS App is a universal app for both iPad and iPhone, display Smart Banner to iPad users, too.
       appendToSelector: 'body' //Append the banner to a specific selector })